BuddyForms/BuddyForms/readme.txt

 == Description ==

 <h4>Build all kind of forms - no coding required.</h4>
-Contact forms, post forms and registration forms are now easily build in minutes.
+Contact forms, post forms for user-generated content and registration forms are now easily build in minutes.
 A Form Builder for beginners with drag and drop, ready-to-use form templates and full control over user submitted content (receive, collect, process and publish it).
 For developers & advanced level, benefit from filters and fully customizable forms that enables you to do whatever you need.

 ---